Vinayakia

-Vinayakia is a fossil genus of proailurine felid with three species: Vinayakia nocturna, the type species, Vinayakia intermedia, and Vinayakia sarcophaga.
+Vinayakia is an chimeric genus of ferae with three species: Vinayakia nocturna, the type species, Vinayakia intermedia, and Vinayakia sarcophaga.
 All three species were based on fossils collected from the Miocene-aged Nagri and Chinji Formations of the Siwaliks in India and Pakistan.

 History and naming

 The genus Vinayakia was erected by British paleontologist Guy Ellcock Pilgrim in 1932 for two equally new species: Vinayakia nocturna, the type species, and Vinayakia sarcophaga.
 V. nocturna was described based a right mandibular ramus (GSI-D 221) collected from the Nagri Formation two miles northeast of Kadirpur in the Attock District of the Salt Range.
 An additional fossil, a partial right maxilla (GSI-D 218) collected near Bahitta in the Jhelum District of the Salt Range, was also described and referred to the species.
 V. sarcophaga was based on an associated left and right maxillae (GSI-D 217) collected by Vinayak Rao from the Chinji Formation south of Kotal Kund in the Jelum District.
 The genus name Vinayakia honored of Rao Bahadur M. Vinayak Bao, a colleague of Pilgrim, in appreciation of his work with Siwalik fossils; no etymologies were given for the species names.

 A third species, Vinayakia intermedia, was described in 1963 based on fossils from the Nagri Formation in the Haritalyangar area.

+In a 2025 review of Siwalik carnivorans, Barry considers the remains used to describe Vinayakia to belong to non-felids, with GSI D 221 being referred to an intermediate hyaenid, and the two maxillae likely to a medium-sized hyaenodont.
+However, he does not mention Vinayakia intermedia.